October - March

 Fairmont Blvd. intersects Yorba Linda Blvd. between Imperial Highway and the 91 freeway.

 Sapphire Road - Chino Hills (This entrance is closed as of January 6, 2014)

 The park entrance located off Sapphire Road (Elinvar Road) in Chino Hills is closed due to road construction on Bane Canyon Road.
-This entrance is scheduled to reopen in April 2015.
+This entrance is scheduled to reopen in mid to late 2015.
 Thank you for your patience while we work to improve your park experience at Chino Hills State Park.

 Fees - Day-use: $5.00